-ZMQVersionError
+'''

+ZMOVersionError

-''' class zmq.
-ZMQVersionError (min_version: str, msg: str = 'Feature') Raised when a feature is not provided by the linked version of libzmq. '''
+class zmq.ZMQVersionError(min_version: str, msg: str = 'Feature')

+Raised when a feature is not provided by the linked version of libzmq.

+New in version 14.2.

 with_traceback()

 Exception.with_traceback(tb) - set self.traceback to tb and return self.

 Again

-'''

 class zmq.Again (errno='ignored', msg='ignored')

 Wrapper for zmq.EAGAIN

-'''
+New in version 13.0.

 ContextTerminated

-'''

-class zmq.ContextTerminated (errno='ignored', msg='ignored')
+class zmq.ContextTerminated(errno='ignored', msg='ignored')

 Wrapper for zmq.ETERM

-'''
+New in version 13.0.

 NotDone

 class zmq.NotDone

 Raised when timeout is reached while waiting for 0MQ to finish with a Message

 MessageTracker.wait object for tracking when ZeroMQ is done

 ZMQBindError

-'''

 class zmq.ZMQBindError

-'''

 An error for Socket.bind_to_random_port().

+See also:

 Socket.bind_to_random_port

+Functions

+zmq.zmq_version() o str

-- zmq.zmq_version() \rightarrow str return the version of libzmq as a string - $\texttt{zmq.pyzmq_version()} \rightarrow \texttt{str}$ return the version of pyzmq as a string - zmq.zmq_version_info() Return the version of ZeroMQ itself as a 3-tuple of ints.
+return the version of libzmq as a string

+{\tt zmq.pyzmq\version} () \to str

-''' zmq.pyzmq_version_info() \rightarrow Union[Tuple[int, int, int], Tuple[int, int, int, float]] return the pyzmq version as a tuple of at least three numbers '''
+return the version of pyzmq as a string

+zmq.zmq version info()

+Return the version of ZeroMQ itself as a 3-tuple of ints.

+'''